 - If a program crashes or an Internet connection is lost during a game, play in the game continues.
 The disrupted program must rejoin the game, else it will forfeit when the time on their clock expires.
 The penalty for a crash or lost connection is the time on their clock lost to rejoin the game.

-- The playoffs will commence on December 11 and must be completed by the end of December 14 (the Playoff Period).
+- Playoffs, if needed, will commence after the Competition Period and complete within three days (the Playoff Period).
 The playoff competitors agree to schedule their games at times that are appropriate to ensure that the final results are determined by the end of the Playoff Period.

 - The referee’s interpretation of the rules and resolution of a dispute is final.